Prenatal Diagnosis of Coarctation

 RV predominance may be a normal finding in utero.
 Distinguishing the normal fetus from the one with coarctation is a challenge, as obtaining reliable views of the fetal aortic arch is operator and patient dependent.
 Furthermore, the presence of a patent ductus arteriosus may obscure its presence.
 However, when right heart enlargement is seen, detailed scanning is warranted.
 With improvement in ultrasound technology and increasing operator experience, subtle abnormalities will be recognized and the imperfect prediction of post-natal coarctation will be refined.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, Pulmonary Hypertension, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, Pulmonary Hypertension, Echocardiography/Ultrasound

 Keywords: Aortic Coarctation, Diagnostic Imaging, Ductus Arteriosus, Patent, Echocardiography, Hypertension, Pulmonary, Fetus, Heart Septal Defects, Atrial, Heart Defects, Congenital, Heart Septal Defects, Ventricular, Prenatal Diagnosis, Infant, Pulmonary Valve Stenosis